AndersBSt/landhandleriene/README.md

 ### Development Server Setup
 Useful guide for understanding how to integrate and create a development server in Express with hot reloading.
 - [Live Reload / Hot Module Replacement with Webpack Middleware](https://blog.cloudboost.io/live-reload-hot-module-replacement-with-webpack-middleware-d0a10a86fc80).

+### In-Memory Serving of Webpack Output during Development
+Simple fix for serving the output from Webpack with Express during development.
+Since the output is stored in-memory, Express can't find HTML or bundle files on the harddrive and thus this causes differing behaviour between development and build.
+Essentially solves some problems that are in development mode, but are non-existant in production.
+For example getting the `Cannot GET /Page` problem with React-Router during development that is explained [here](https://tylermcginnis.com/react-router-cannot-get-url-refresh/).

 ### Production Server Setup
 A simple tutorial on how to serve build files with a production server in Express